kmackay/emk/docs/manual.md

   3. Load the project file `emk_project.py` from the project directory if it exists and has not already been loaded (creates a new scope, with the global scope as a parent).
   4. For each directory from the project directory to the current directory, load `emk_subproj.py` from that directory if it exists and has not already been loaded (creates a new scope, with the previous scope as a parent).
-  5. Create the rules scope for the current directory (creates a new scope).
+  5. Create a new scope for the current directory (the "rules scope").
   6. Load any premodules (specified via appending to the `emk.pre_modules` list).
   7. Load `emk_rules.py` from the current directory if it exists; otherwise, load the default modules (if any; specified by appending to the `emk.default_modules` list).
   8. Run any module post_rules() methods for modules loaded into the rules scope.